diegobit/DRIPS/docs/RFC-CCS.md

   * KeepAlive:
-      sent periodically to allow nodes discoverability; it broadcasts all the information of the sender, including the turn intention of the car;
+      sent periodically to allow nodes discoverability; it broadcasts all the information of the sender, including the turn intention of the vehicle;
   * CCS (Car Communication Signal): sent to start the association procedure with a node of the network;
   * FCT (Force Communication Termination):